mvolkmann/blog/src/flutter.md

 1. Restart the app to install the `pickImage` plugin.
    Unless this is done, a MissingPluginException will occur.

-For an example Flutter app that uses the "image_picker" library, see the "image_picker" branch of this {% aTargetBlank "https://github.com/mvolkmann/flutter_camera/tree/image_picker", "GitHub repo" %}.
+For an example Flutter app that uses the "image_picker" plugin, see the "image_picker" branch of this {% aTargetBlank "https://github.com/mvolkmann/flutter_camera/tree/image_picker", "GitHub repo" %}.